AndyObtiva/glimmer-dsl-opal/README.md

 Last but not least, you would likely want some special branding on the web, so you can push that off to a web designer who would be more than happy to do the web graphic design and customize the look and feel with pure CSS (no need for programming with Ruby or JavaScript).
 This enables a clean separation of concerns and distribution of tasks among developers and designers, let alone saving effort on the web GUI by reusing the desktop GUI as a base right off the bat.

 Alternatively, web developers may directly use [Glimmer DSL for Opal](https://rubygems.org/gems/glimmer-dsl-opal) to build the GUI of web apps since it is as simple as desktop development, thus requiring a lot less code that is in pure Ruby only (as demonstrated in examples below) and avoiding opaque web concepts like 'render' and 'reactive' due to treating GUI as persistent just like desktop apps do.
-No HTML/JS/CSS skills are even needed.
+No HTML/JS/CSS skills are even required.
+Still, web designers may be involved with CSS only if needed.

 ## Supported Glimmer DSL Keywords